 Responses to the New Rule have been divided with both positive and negative reactions.
 Those pleased with the New Rule feel that it covers products previously left out, offering more protection and addressing products that were previously allowed into the United States with complete freedom.
 Now, they are subject to EPA review and approval, and more products are banned.

-However, with varied levels of support, there is a large amount of concern and discontent amongst those advocating for a full ban on the toxin.
-Those in opposition feel that the EPA is not only leaving the door open to the manufacture and use of other asbestos materials, but potentially allowing for even more harmful uses.
+However, with varying levels of support, there is a large amount of concern and discontent amongst those advocating for a full ban on the toxin.
+Those in opposition feel that the EPA is not only leaving the door open to the manufacture and use of other asbestos materials but potentially allowing for even more harmful uses.
 Asbestos products previously not allowed into the United States now can return.
 The products must get approval, but whereas they were completely banned before, there is now a possibility for them to return.
 This could in turn open up more ways for companies to manufacture asbestos, encouraging its use despite the numerous risks.

 How Agency Experts’ Warnings Were Ignored